island-is/island.is/README.md

 ### Schemas and types

-All generated files are ignored from the git repository to avoid noises, to make reviews easier on PRs and don't notify teams with code reviews when not needed.
+All generated files are ignored (except contentfulTypes.d.ts to be remove in another PR later) from the git repository to avoid noises, to make reviews easier on PRs and don't notify teams with code reviews when not needed.

 Once you do a `yarn install`/`npm install`, a postinstall script will generate all the schemas and types for the whole project.
 It takes around ~30sec to generate all schemas, definitions types and open api schemas.

-The script will run when you are merging/pulling from git into your working branch to make sure all your schemas files are up-to-date.

 The normal development process stays the same, `e.g. yarn start api` will keep generating on the fly the schemas files.
 However, if you need to generate all the schemas files manually, you can do it with `yarn schemas`.
 Besides you can generate schemas, project by project with the following `yarn nx run <project>:init-schema`.